m1l/EnglishPhonetic/README.md

 Then if you run "PhoneticTranslator" project you will get a WPF GUI app.
 Read the non-developers part...

 ## For non-developers
-You can directly run already compiled
+There is a executable of this app if you don't want to compile it yourself.
+You can directly run file:

 DictionaryBuilder\PhoneticTranslator\bin\Debug\netcoreapp3.0\PhoneticTranslator.exe